Dishes Baked with Love

 Green Bean Bundle Casserole Recipe

-Check out Grandma’s Green Bean Casserole, Joanna Gaines Green Bean Casserole, and Crack Green Bean Casserole for even more versions of this classic holiday side dish!
+Check out Grandma’s Green Bean Casserole, Joanna Gaines Green Bean Casserole, Crack Green Beans, and Crack Green Bean Recipe for even more versions of this classic holiday side dish!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

-• French green beans Also known as Haricot Vert, replace with whole green beans or any standard green bean as necessary.
+• French green beans – Also known as Haricot Vert, or replace with whole green beans or any standard green bean.
+I used canned for the original recipe testing but have tried it with frozen as well.
+Both turn out great.
+If you use canned, be sure to drain and rinse them really well.

 • Bacon – I personally prefer to choose a thick-cut bacon, but any package bacon or kind of bacon will do.